 Sometimes characters can get away with being utterly amazing at everything and totally static.
 Look at James Bond.
 That’s basically his MO.
 He gets away with it because he’s so fucking entertaining.
 He’s got the quickest quips, the suavest lines, the most stylish clothes, the craziest gadgets, the coolest car you’ve ever seen, etc. But for all the talk about breaking barriers for women in action movies, Rey never breaks the most important ones.
 She’s not allowed to be interesting or entertaining.

-Here’s a quick game: Describe Han Solo’s personality – not what he does or what he looks like, but who is his character.
+Here’s a quick game: Describe Han Solo’s personality – not what he does or what he looks like, but who is his character (the good old Red Letter Media Test).
 You’d probably come up with something like: “Smarmy, cocksure guy, who is always out for himself.
 Roguishly charming, often intentionally annoying, he fancies himself a playboy.
 A habitual gambler who plays fast and loose with both his odds and his morals.
 But though he hides it under a surly exterior, deep down, he’s the thief with the heart of gold.”
 Now imagine he’s put in an everyday situation.
 I bet you can picture how he’d act and what he’d say.

 Okay cool.
 Now do those things for Rey.
 Notice a difference?
 I bet you did.
 Can you remember a single Rey line?
 Admittedly, I have a pretty poor memory, but I can’t.
 I certainly can’t think of any that I’d ever want to QUOTE.
 Even Luke’s whining about going to Toshi for power converters was memorable and character informative.